HBI Artist Program

 Call for Proposals

-- The artist will work with the Curator to structure the online exhibition and accompanying exhibition materials.
+- The artist will work with the Kniznick Gallery Curator to plan and implement the exhibition.

-- As the exhibition organizer, HBI will manage marketing and promotion of the show and related events including a printed exhibition catalog and postcard.
+- As the exhibition organizer, HBI will manage marketing and promotion of the show and related events including a printed exhibition catalog.

-- The artist will receive a $500 honorarium to give an artist lecture and to develop a program for Brandeis University students.
+- The artist will receive a $500 honorarium to give an artist lecture*, and to develop and host a program* for Brandeis University students.

 - The theme of the proposed exhibition and how it relates to HBI's mission of developing fresh ideas about Jews and Gender.
 Proposals that emphasize the experiences of Jews of color are encouraged.
-(1 page)
+(500 words max)

 - Brief Artist statement (200 words max)